inBeat/inbeat-website/content/top-influencers/tiktok/health/france/_index.md

 ---
-title: Top 10 Health TikTok Influencers In France In 2023
+title: Top 10 Health TikTok Influencers In France In 2024
 description: >-
-  Find top health TikTok influencers in France in 2023.
-Most popular hashtags: #foryou #healthy #whatieatinaday #fyp.
+  Find top health TikTok influencers in France in 2024.
+Most popular hashtags: #healthy #foryou #fyp #whatieatinaday.
 platform: TikTok
 hits: 59
-text_top: See the best TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our database has 59 TikTok influencers like this in France for you to contact.
+text_bottom: Our database holds 59 TikTok influencers like this in France for you to pitch.
 profiles:
   - username: "maddys_healthy"
     fullname: >-